Are you or someone you know struggling with anger issues?

-In the TBYT comments, I read that some women are so I feel led to write about Biblical solutions for that.
+In the TBYT comments, I read that some women are struggling in this area, so I feel led to write about Biblical solutions for that.

 Anger occurs when you feel like your rights have been violated, your expectations have not been met, or you are outraged about an injustice that involves others.